After Goodbye

 That is what I've witnessed again and again in my work as an animal communicator and intuitive — the bond between humans and animals doesn't end.
 It simply no longer requires a body to reach you.
 Grief has no timeline, and there is no wrong way through it.

-A trip I had booked as a photographer seeking an adventure turned out to be a new beginning — just not in any way I could have planned.
+A trip I booked seeking an adventure turned out to be something else.
+And after goodbye — something opened.

-The message was waiting there — the whole time.
+The message had been waiting the whole time.

 Love.